alwaysdata/documentation/services/_index.en.md

 When you need to join your service from an external application, you *must* pick a port in the `8300` and `8499` range, and attach your service on `::` (IPv6 only).
 Your service will be reachable on this port at the address `services-[account].alwaysdata.net:[PORT]`[^1].

+{{% notice warning %}}
+there is no network filtering, anyone can connect to your services.
+Make sure your services have an authentication mechanism if necessary.
+{{% /notice %}}

 Unlike a command launched by-hand trough SSH, those services will be restarted automatically by the system when the service stops.

 The optional *Monitoring command* allows you to specify a command used to check the service's status.
 When this command returns an error code, the service is restarted.
 E.g. you can ping the service on the assigned port (i.e. *8300*):